Shivam-Shrivastav/starboy2102/README.md

 <!--
 **starboy2102/starboy2102** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

+I am a B.tech student.
+I am a guy who is fascinated toward programming especially towards AI and ML.
+I like to explore physics and mathematics.

+- 🌱 I’m currently learning Android Development on Flutter, Data Structure and Algorithm in C++.
+- 🤔 I’m looking for help with Android Projects on Flutter.
+- 💬 You can ask me about DSA and Flutter.
+- ⚡ Fun fact: I'am Boring AF.
+- 😄 Pronouns: He/His.
+- 📫 How to reach me:  [My LinkedIn Profile](https://www.linkedin.com/in/shivam-shrivastava-1ab2841a3/)

   <img align="left" alt="Shivam's Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />
 </a>